Curricular Resource Center

 To find a sponsor, we recommend checking out http://vivo.brown.edu to see what professors are doing research in the field(s) you are interested in and going to their office hours.
 Professors are often excited to talk to potential ICers because their work is innovative and unique!
 The Faculty Sponsor Info Sheet provides more information about the faculty sponsor role.

-IC Application
+IC Application/Proposal

 Please also proofread and edit your proposal and consider making an appointment at the Writing Center before submitting it.